POTSDAM Fundraising efforts will begin soon to build a dog park near the Potsdam Humane Society shelter at 17 Madrid Ave.

 We dont want to siphon any funds from the Potsdam Humane Society, because they are just barely making it, she said.

-The Humane Society will oversee the dog park, which will be on Humane Society land.
+The Humane Society will oversee the dog park, which will be located on Humane Society land.

 However, the dog park will have its own business plan showing it can operate independently of Humane Society money.